Quantum jumps in open cavity optomechanics and Liouvillian versus Hamiltonian exceptional points

 \subsection{Liouvillian exceptional points}

 As a natural precursor to utilizing the thermofield formalism to probe hybrid exceptional points, let us take a brief detour to demonstrate how the LEP arises from this framework in a natural manner.
-Since the thermofield Hamiltonian is quadratic in the canonical operators, its adjoint action on the operator vector $\Phi= (a, ~b, ~\tilde{a}^\dagger, ~\tilde{b}^\dagger)^T$ closes exactly as
+Since the thermofield Hamiltonian is quadratic in the canonical operators, the dynamics of the operator vector $\Phi= (a, ~b, ~\tilde{a}^\dagger, ~\tilde{b}^\dagger)^T$ closes exactly as

 where $M$ encodes the linearized action of the thermofield generator on the left and right operators rather than the physical Heisenberg drift.
 At the exact red-sideband detuning $\Delta=-\omega_m$ and up to a shift, one finds the following $4\times4$ matrix: